CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 4. profile your device features
 5. and build a full-on script!

+## Mocked Testbed/Devices

+Because this workshop is intended for classroom audience (and at home users DIY on their own laptop/environment), we will be leveraging pyATS Unicon mock device technology - it doesn't require real devices, but "emulates" pre-recorded device interactions (eg, `show` commands).

+Eg: lines starting with `command: mock_device_cli` instructs the infrastructure to use mock devices (or to be more precise, start a connection using this mock command instead of real telnet/ssh etc).

+There are a series of limitations with mock devices (eg, you cannot configure them, and their interactions are limited to a pre-defined set of recordings), but should suffice for the workshop training.

+If you have devices to tinker with (eg, VIRL or your own lab devices), feel free to use your own host/ip/credentials, and remove the `command:` line.

 ## Step 1: Defining a Testbed YAML File

 Automation revolves around being able to programmatically establish connection to your testbed devices.
 To do that, we need to first "describe" what devices we have, and "how" to connect to them.
-In the pyATS | Genie ecosystem, this is done using a testbed file.
+In the pyATS ecosystem, this is done using a testbed file.

 Testbed files leverage [YAML](https://yaml.org/spec/1.2/spec.html) syntax to describe your devices and their inter-connectivity.
 It is the basis of almost all pyATS | Genie automation.

 > YAML is designed to be a white-space sensitive, human-readable data
 > representation/serialization language.

 **A Very Simple Testbed YAML File**